ibm-cloud-docs/security-compliance/collector.md

 12. When prompted, enter the data path from your host machine.
 For example, `/root/folder_name/`.
 13. When prompted about whether to do an Nmap validation, enter `y` (yes) or `n` (no).

   Nmap scans are done on resources that are behind a firewall.
-If you're working with an unrestricted collector, your answer would be no. If you're working with a restricted collector for on-premises resources, your answer would be yes.
+If you are attempting to scan on-premises resources, be sure to answer yes.

 14. When prompted, enter your collector registration key.